Disclosure Based on TCFD

 Panasonic Energy has established an Enterprise Risk Management Committee (“ERM Committee”) to manage various risks, including those related to climate change, in an integrated manner.

 Regarding the transitional risks, such as an increase in the cost of compliance with environmental regulations, the relevant departments closely monitor trends and take appropriate measures while the Management Meeting continues to manage the progress.
+In compliance with the EU Battery Regulations in particular, we thoroughly manage risks to our business activities by managing the progress of measures and raising issues at quarterly meetings that include the relevant departments and management.

 Metrics and Targets